Looking to visit the very best museums in Chicago? Chicago, IL has many amazing museums with a ton to offer visitors of all ages and interests.

 Located on Erie St. in the Gold Coast Historic District, this museum is all about showcasing art and architecture from the Victorian era.

-In this museum, you can see breathtaking paintings, furniture, sculptures, and decorative arts from those times, as well as architectural materials and drawings in the archives.
+In this museum, which just celebrated 14 years since its inception, you can see breathtaking paintings, furniture, sculptures, and decorative arts from those times.
+It also has architectural materials and drawings in the archives.

 Chicago Children’s Museum